tzuchiangshen/msp430_code/fabooh/readme.md

 Credits
 -------

-* Many chunks of code have be used from various open source projects.
 * Much inspiration has come from the Energia and Arduino API
 * Big chunks of Kevin Timmerman's (oPossum) msp430 CCS code has been lifted and ported to msp430-gcc
 * Robert Wessels' msp430 code provided insight into how to best use the msp430 peripherals